 mass email: bulk emails sent out to your whole email list.
 Not customized, general, appealing to a large audience without being provoked.

-automated email: personalized emails sent out only when a trigger action is performed.
+automated email: personalized emails sent out only when an email trigger action is performed.
 Customized, targeted, corresponding to an activity of the recipient.

 So, this article explains why automated emails convert SO MUCH better (nearly 254%) than the mass emails and why you should, too, set up your own email automation to boost sales.